Class Cancellations* »

 With winter upon us, snow and inclement weather are sure to be part of campus life until the warm weather returns.
 The safety of our students, staff and faculty is our paramount concern at the Mount.
-In the event of a severe overnight or early morning storm, it is possible that the Mount will be closed in the morning.
-In this situation, our ‘storm watch’ team monitors weather conditions to determine whether the University will remain closed for the day, or whether there is a possibility of reopening later in the day.
+In the event of a severe overnight or early morning storm, it is possible that campus operations may be impacted in the morning.
+In this situation, our ‘storm watch’ team monitors weather conditions to determine whether or not operations can resume.

 What we consider